TRaSH-Guides/Guides/docs/Sonarr/V3/Sonarr-recommended-naming-scheme.md

 # Recommended naming scheme

-Often on Sonarr discord people asking what's the recommended/best way to naming your files. first of it's personal preference, but the support staff often recommend to add also non recoverable info.
+Often on the [Sonarr Discord][sd] people ask what's the recommended/best way to name your files.
+First off it's personal preference, but the support staff often recommend to add also non- recoverable info.

 Why?

-if you even need to do a re-install, re-import for what ever reason in Radarr or Plex/Emby/JellyFin it's nice to have all that info in the filename so it get's imported correctly and not been matched as HDTV or WEB-DL etc.
+If, for what ever reason, you ever need to do a re-install or re-import in Radarr or Plex/Emby/JellyFin it's nice to have all that info in the filename so it gets imported correctly and isn't incorrectly matched.

 The Tokens not available in the release won't be used/shown.